Hardikkyada/StudentAdmissionCoreDataApp/README.md

 # StudentAdmissionCoreDataApp
-simple appliction for student Admission using CoreData
+- Simple appliction for student Admission using CoreData

 ## UIElement
 - UITableView